ubco-W2022T1-cosc301/project-group07/final_report_group07.md

 ***Figure 0.1 and 0.2 Shape and sample of our dataset***

 As you can see above, our dataset is relatively large.
 It consists of 17944 rows and 6 columns.
+The 5 rows are the sample of our dataset.
+In general, all of the dataset have the same format of columns.

 ![sample_dataset](./images/EDA2.jpg)